bitsofinfo/docker-discovery-registrator-consul/README.md

 * Permits a JVM based container application to self-discover all of its mapped ports and accessible ip address, as well of that as all of its peer "services" that share the same service name, ports and/or service tags, as set by Registrator in Consul.

-## <a id="usage"></a>Usage Sample
+## <a id="usage"></a>Usage

-* Review the code in [SampleContainerApp.java](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/sample/SampleContainerApp.java)
+## Overview

+Its **highly recommended** that you walking the example below in the section below.
+Overall the concept and API is quite simple.

+1. You launch your container that utilizes this library, passing your container the required arguments (or via other configuration means) about how to connect to Consul, its unique identifier and any "tags" it might need to know about related to discovery.

+2. In your app's code, you create a new [ConsulDiscovery](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ConsulDiscovery.java) instance, giving it the required constructor args or properties via the builder syntax for how to connect to Consul, its unique ID, serviceName, tags etc.

+3. Once constructed you can call the various methods on [ConsulDiscovery](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ConsulDiscovery.java) such as `discoverPeers()`, `discoverMe()`, `discoverPeers(portFilter)`, `discoverMe(portFilter`, which returns a collection of [ServiceInfo](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ServiceInfo.java) instances, each representing a specific `ip:port` binding for the participating node that shares the `service-name` as Registrator placed in Consul.

+## Running Example

+* The simplist way to see how to use this library is first, review the code in [SampleContainerApp.java](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/sample/SampleContainerApp.java).
+The API is quite simple and fairly straight forward.

-* Have Consul running and available somewhere on your network, start it such as:
+* Have Consul running and available somewhere on your network, start it such as: (adjust paths below)
     ```
     consul agent -server -bootstrap-expect 1 -data-dir /tmp/consul -config-dir /path/to/consul.d/ -ui-dir /path/to/consul-web-ui -bind=0.0.0.0 -client=0.0.0.0
     ```

 * On your Docker host ensure Registrator is running such as:
     ```
     docker run -d --name=registrator --net=host --volume=/var/run/docker.sock:/tmp/docker.sock  gliderlabs/registrator:latest consul://[YOUR_CONSUL_IP]:8500
     ```